 Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

-Sunday's game features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) squaring off at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
-Game time is at 1:00 PM ET on December 3.
+Sunday's contest features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
+Tipoff is at 1:00 PM ET on December 3.

-Their last time out, the Blue Devils won on Thursday 72-65 over Georgia.
+The Blue Devils head into this game on the heels of a 72-65 victory over Georgia on Thursday.

+The Blue Devils are coming off of a 72-65 victory against Georgia in their most recent outing on Thursday.
+The Gamecocks head into this matchup following a 65-58 victory over North Carolina on Thursday.
+Ashlon Jackson totaled 18 points, three rebounds and five assists for the Blue Devils.
+Bree Hall put up 15 points, one rebound and zero assists for the Gamecocks.

 Catch college basketball action all season long on Fubo!